 Annual Restricted Stock Unit Grant.
 In June 2015, our Board of Directors approved the grant of restricted stock units to each of our non-employee directors, serving as members of our Board of Directors on the date of each annual meeting, equal to \$125,000 divided by the average closing price of our common stock on the New York Stock Exchange over the 30 trading days preceding the grant date (the "Annual Non-employee Director Grants").
-In lieu of the Annual Non-employee Director Grants that were to become effective as of the Annual Meeting using the formula set forth above, in April 2016 the compensation committee of our Board of Directors approved an award of 14,000 restricted stock units to each non-employee director who is then serving as a member of our Board of Directors, and who has been serving on our Board of Directors for at least 6 months preceding such date.
-This one-time restricted stock unit award will be effective as of our Annual Meeting and will vest on the date of the 2017 annual meeting of stockholders, subject to the director's continued service through the vesting date.
+In lieu of the Annual Non-employee Director Grants that were to become effective as of the 2016 annual meeting of stockholders using the formula set forth above, in April 2016 the compensation committee of our Board of Directors, and who had been serving on our Board of Directors for at least 6 months preceding such date.
+These one-time restricted stock unit awards were effective as of the 2016 annual meeting of stockholders and will vest on the date of the Annual Meeting, subject to the director's continued service through the vesting date.